i5JvSp4AY2CxuA7e/effective-octo-fiesta/README.md

-Fork of [jisho-extension](https://github.com/gbrixey/jisho-extension) for the use of http://jpdb.io/
+Fork of [jisho-extension](https://github.com/gbrixey/jisho-extension) for the use with http://jpdb.io/

 Original Project Links: